 - Upon admittance to the University of Oregon a student billing account is established in the student's name.
 This account is used for most charges incurred at the university.
 All students are sent a Revolving Charge Agreement that explains the terms and conditions of the account.

 - What is the Revolving Charge Agreement?

-- The Revolving Charge Agreement (RCA) lists terms and conditions of the billing account including interest rate, billing fee, and payment terms.
+- The Billing Account Terms and Conditions lists the terms and conditions of the billing account including interest rate, billing fee, and payment terms.
 It must be read and accepted by all students.

 - What type of charges will be reflected on the student billing account?

 - Most charges that a student incurs on campus will be reflected on the student billing account.
 These charges include, but are not limited to:

 - Parking Fines

 - Matriculation Fee

 - Course Fees

 - Self Support Course